 The number of divisors of Mersenne numbers behaves quite ``erratically'' and exhibits occasional huge jumps; see Figure \ref{fig:ratio1}.
-In order to perform more substantial experimentation, one can compute $\tau(2^n-1)$ for $1\leq n\leq 250$ using the Wolfram \emph{Mathematica} \cite{WM} command \verb+DivisorSigma[0,2^n-1]+, but for larger values of $n$ it is necessary to use faster tools for integer factorization.
-Dario Alpern's integer factorization calculator \emph{Alpertron} \cite{Alp}, which uses the Elliptic Curve Method \cite[Sec.~15.10]{Duj}, is able to additionally compute $\tau(2^n-1)$ for $251\leq n\leq 390$, but it slows down for certain larger values of $n$.
-The \emph{Cunningham Project} \cite{CuPr}, initiated a hundred years ago, attempts to factor numbers of the form $b^n\pm 1$ for $b\leq 12$ and as many values of $n$ as possible.
-However, the most ready-to-use list of $\tau(2^n-1)$ for $n\leq 1206$ was produced by Amiram Eldar \cite{NoDivMinus}, as a part of the entry for the Encyclopedia \emph{OEIS} \cite{OEIS} sequence A046801.
+In order to perform more substantial experimentation, one can compute $\tau(2^n-1)$ for $1\leq n\leq 250$ on a home computer using the Wolfram \emph{Mathematica} \cite{WM} command \verb+DivisorSigma[0,2^n-1]+, but for larger values of $n$ it is necessary to use faster tools for integer factorization, such as Alpern's integer factorization calculator \emph{Alpertron} \cite{Alp}.
+A long-running project dedicated to factoring numbers of the form $b^n\pm 1$ for small $b$ and large $n$ is the \emph{Cunningham Project} \cite{CuPr}, while a ready-to-use list of $\tau(2^n-1)$ for $n\leq 1206$ was produced by Eldar \cite{NoDivMinus}, as a part of the entry for the Encyclopedia \emph{OEIS} \cite{OEIS} sequence A046801.

 Using \cite{NoDivMinus} we calculated the exact values of $f(2n)/f(n)$ for $1\leq n\leq 603$ and illustrated them in Figure \ref{fig:ratio234}.
-It seems that these ratios also exhibit occasional large jumps responsible for $f(2n)/f(n)\to\infty$.
+It seems that these ratios exhibit occasional large jumps responsible for $f(2n)/f(n)\to\infty$.
 What we appear to be observing is that, as soon as $2n\geq k$ for a Mersenne number $2^k-1$ with a record-breaking number of divisors, the quotient $f(2n)/f(n)$ also becomes large, and it does not have time to decrease too much before the next huge jump of $\tau(2^k-1)$ occurs.

 We turn to Conjecture \ref{conj1}.
 In Table \ref{tab:hcMersenne} we made a list of all positive integers $N\le 1206$ that are indices of highly--composite Mersenne numbers.
 There are $30$ such values of $N$ and they are also listed as sequence A177710 in the Encyclopedia \emph{OEIS}.
-In the last column we also computed the corresponding ratios $\tau(2^N+1)/N$ using Max Alekseyev's list \cite{NoDivPlus} of the numbers $\tau(2^n+1)$ for $n\leq 1128$, which is a part of the \emph{OEIS} entry A046798 for this sequence.
+In the last column we also computed the corresponding ratios $\tau(2^N+1)/N$ using Alekseyev's list \cite{NoDivPlus} of the numbers $\tau(2^n+1)$ for $n\leq 1128$, which is a part of the \emph{OEIS} entry A046798 for this sequence.
 The table shows the trend $\tau(2^N+1)/N\to\infty$, even though this is somewhat open to interpretation, as we quickly run out of available data.